ZenGirl/JFormalize/README.md

 The name and machine is irrelevant, but the current branch is shown in brackets.
 Note that the numbering is somewhat arbitrary and once main line development is completed, it would switch to issue numbers.

+> The *bash* scripts to provide this functionality is added to the base of this doc.

 Once a feature branch is created, changes are made to the code base.
 Once these reach a reasonable point, a commit is made: